logannanaguemning-code/fate/README.md

 python remapper/main.py --profile remapper/profiles/my_profile.json
 ```

-## Writing a profile

-Profiles are JSON. `button_map` is a simple 1:1 button → key mapping. `macros` fires a sequence of key actions when a specific combo of buttons is pressed together (keys are button indices from `--list`, joined with `+`).
+JSON. `button_map` is a simple 1:1 button → key mapping. `macros` fires a sequence of key actions when a specific combo of buttons is pressed together (keys are button indices from `--list`, joined with `+`).

 ```json
 {